davebenson/doom4-walkthrough/README.md

 After dispensing with all the demons, a circular stairway drops down from the center of the room.

 ## Mission 9: Fight: Small fight in Bloody Temple / Pew Area
-A few Shielded Guards and a bunch of The Possesseds linger about this gory area.
+A few Possessed Securities and a bunch of The Possesseds linger about this gory area.

 When cleared, there will be a hologram of Olivia watching over a ritualistic sacrifice.